shashankbhat2/pesto-taskmate-assignment/README.md

 1. Clone the repository
 2. Install dependencies
 3. Please create a database on NeonDB for DB connection.
-Set that as the DB url in .env file.5
+Set that as the DB url in .env file (details in .env.example)
 5. Run "npx prisma db push" before starting the server to create the tables in the database.
 4. For Client, run `npm install` in the client directory and `npm start` to start the client.
    - Open [http://localhost:5173](http://localhost:5173) to view it in the browser.